UniSwarm/uDevkit-SDK/support/archi/README.md

 # Architecture support

-RtProg supports for a large range of MCU families.
+uDevkit-SDK supports for a large range of MCU families.

 Each subdirectory contain a family or a subfamily that can include a parent family.